-MACKLEMORE AND THE TOP THREE REASONS TO SUPPORT HOMOSEXUALITY
+MACKLEMORE AND HOMOSEXUALITY

 Last night on the Grammys, Macklemore sang his culturally beloved song, “Same Love.”
 This song is essentially written as a mantra against those who oppose homosexuality, specifically as it relates to “same-sex marriage.”
 It’s also become somewhat of a mascot song for those that support homosexuality.
 Macklemore, according to his own lyrics, isn’t gay, but he is put out with those who oppose it.

 The song includes three verses that make bold proclamations concerning homosexuality, summarizing three of the most common reasons to support it.
 Each is listed below with a few insights into each, suggesting how they are misguided.